NokubongaVee/Loan-Default-Prediction/README.md

 # 🏦 Loan Default Prediction

 ## About The Project
-This project builds a classification model to predict whether a bank customer will default on a loan.
-Using customer features like income, loan amount, and credit history, the model helps identify high-risk applicants before approval.
+This project uses machine learning to predict the likelihood that a borrower will default on a loan.
+By training on historical customer data (income, loan amount, credit history), the model helps banks assess credit risk before approving loans.

 ## Why This Project?
-Banks need accurate risk assessment tools to:
+Banks need smarter lending decisions to:
-- Minimize losses from defaults
+- Reduce financial losses from defaults
-- Make faster lending decisions
+- Approve qualified customers faster
-- Approve more qualified customers confidently
+- Improve overall lending efficiency